-Before your own name becomes a brand, you need a good name for your business to be able to register it.
+Before your own name becomes a brand, you need a good name for your business to be able to register it with a qualified registered agent.
 Don’t forget to check if your brand name is unique (you don’t want to be copying someone else’s).

 I cannot stress enough the importance of a stable Internet connection these days.
 There are so many things you can do with its help as a photographer.

 Online image editors.
 Desktop photo editing software can get very expensive, so if you are looking for ways how to start a photography business with no money, you should consider all the free online photo editing tools and apps.
 These are Pixlr, Fotor, and PicMonkey, just to name a few.
 With their help, you will be able to enhance the quality of your images.